 The newly painted chairs patiently wait for a sunny day, a day of relaxed conversation while the world walks by.

 At the play school we spot three peacocks perched on the porch railing, having heard their cry even before we saw them.
 Dozens of quails bustling about from one side of the road to the other.
 Ducks in the park enjoying the downpour.
+A walk in the rain does not dampen our spirits, it actually has the opposite effect if you take the time to observe all that benefit from the warm spring shower.

 I have been collecting boxes and containers since I was given two music boxes for my 16th birthday.
 Most boxes in my collection are just plain square or rectangular.
 Some have drawers and some are made of my favourite wood, oak.
 But this heart-shaped container caught my eye not because it's hand carved but because of the idyllic scene painted on the lid.